S&OP Vs IBP

 An effective IBP strategy can help sales and operations balance supply and demand, give human resource (HR) managers the right clues about hiring and training and provide the Chief Financial Officer (CFO) and other C-level administrators with a more comprehensive view of each department’s goals so that areas of overlap can be identified and the company can maintain a sustainable competitive advantage.
 An important goal of every IBP initiative is to help each department within the organization make informed decisions about product-market strategy, including new product introductions and capital investments”

-S&OP Characteristics:
+S&OP Characteristics

 IBP Characteristics: